Paying for early care and education

 Families receiving assistance through CalWORKs may also qualify for free or low-cost child care.

-Early Learning Scholarship
+Early Learning San Francisco

 More than 320 Early Care and Education Centers and Family Child Care Homes across San Francisco have been qualified to participate in ELS.
 Participating programs prioritize quality and continuity of care for children.
-You can find a complete list of ELS qualified providers by clicking here.
+You can find a complete list of ELS qualified providers here.

 Children’s Council of San Francisco